Cattleman's Cut Steakhouse finds a new home

-The formerly known Cattleman's Cut Supper Club has finally found their new home at Marketplace in Great Falls; and with their new home also comes a fresh start.
+The former Cattleman's Cut Supper Club has finally found their new home at Marketplace in Great Falls, and it's now called the Cattleman's Cut Steakhouse.

 The decision to move and re-brand started back in October of last year; and while the move made sense from a business perspective, there was a more important reason behind the big decision.